codebysandip/react-ssr/docs/how-to-add-model-for-api-response.md

 ```

 We declared a employee interface and address can be undefined for few employess.
-Let's see employee detail in Action:
+Let's see employee detail component in Action:

 ```typescript
 export const EmployeeDetail = (props: EmployeeDetailProps) => {